kirannavale/GenAI-VoiceAssistant/README.md

-# NanoAssistant
+# Assistant
-NanoAssistant is a simple voice assistant developed using Python.
+Simple voice assistant developed using Python.
 It uses OpenAI's GPT-3 API for language understanding and response generation, SoundDevice for recording audio, and pyttsx3 for text-to-speech conversion.

 ## Features
 - **Voice Recognition**: Listens to user's voice commands and transcribes them to text.